ismamz/react-bootstrap-icons/README.md

 The icon names are the `PascalCase` version of the original name.
 For those icons whose name begins with a number, the `Icon` prefix will be used.
 Examples: `arrow-right` → `ArrowRight`, `1-circle` → `Icon1Circle`.

-You can also create an "Icon" component and pass it the icon name as a prop:
+You can also create an `Icon` component and pass it the icon name as a prop:

 ```jsx
 import * as icons from 'react-bootstrap-icons';